 Microchips.
 Pexels Images.

-This article looks at ARM’s sales by country.
+This article looks at ARM Holdings’ sales revenu categorized by country.
 For your information, ARM derives the majority of its revenue from only a handful of countries.
 The bulk of ARM’s revenue comes from only two regions, namely North America and Asia.
-The revenue from these regions alone made up over 90% of ARM’s total sales in fiscal year 2025.
+The revenue from these regions alone made up over 90% of ARM’s total sales in fiscal year 2026.

 Let’s look at the numbers!

-For other key statistics of ARM Holdings, you may find more resources on these pages:
+For other key statistics of ARM Holdings, you may find more information on this page: ARM key statistics.

 Please use the table of contents to navigate this page.